marcio-pessoa/axes_controller/README.md

 # Axes Controller

-Axes Controller is a cross-platform a robot controller written in Flutter.
+Axes Controller is a cross-platform robot controller written in Flutter.

 Supported platforms:
+- Android
 - Linux
-- Android

 Platforms to be tested:
 - macOS